Conditional ergodicity in infinite dimension: Examples

-We now turn to a much less trivial example inspired by \cite[section 3.6]{Stu10}: we will consider discrete time Eulerian (point) observations of the velocity of a fluid that is modeled by a Navier-Stokes equation with white in time, smooth in space random forcing.
+We now turn to a much less trivial example inspired by \cite{Stu10}, Section~3.6: we will consider discrete time Eulerian (point) observations of the velocity of a fluid that is modeled by a Navier--Stokes equation with white in time, smooth in space random forcing.